sagemath/trac_to_gh/Issue 9610.md

 # Issue 9610: int(finite field element) should only work when it is in the prime subfield

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9610

 Original creator: rlm